-This occurs when there exist those who out of their freewill are refusing to work either because the existing wage rate is not up to their standard or because they prefer staying unemployed.
+This occurs when individuals, out of their free will, are refusing to work either because the existing wages are not up to their standard or because they prefer staying unemployed for other reasons.

 Measures of Unemployment

-Unemployment rate: this is a widely used measure of unemployment.
-It tries to access and measure the amount of people who do not have a job but are willing to work at the existing wage rate by using statistical computation or estimation.
+The unemployment rate measures the number of people who do not have a job but are willing to work at the existing wage rate by using statistical computation or estimations.
 The unemployment rate is a percentage of the total labor force.
 All the type of unemployment identified here individually forms a fraction of the unemployment rate.
-Data for measurement can be collected using different methods e.g., the use of a household survey to identify the unemployed, the use of the population ratio of those within the age of workable labor force, making an estimation on the basis of the employed and economic output etc.
+Data for measurement can be collected using different methods, such as the use of a household survey to identify unemployed individuals, making estimations on the basis of the economic output, etc.

-Overall payroll employment and the productivity indicators: Monitoring the payroll structure of businesses can be used as a measure of unemployment.
-When the payroll shrinks/contracts or reduces, it is an indication that the economy is experiencing a decline in growth and productivity whereas, a payroll expansion or recovery is an indication of economic boom evident in a reduction in the unemployment rate.
+Monitoring the payroll structure of businesses can be used as a measure of unemployment.
+When the payroll shrinks, it is an indication that the economy is experiencing a decline in growth and productivity whereas a payroll expansion or recovery is an indication of an economic boom.

 Reading 17 LOS 17d: